Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Polynomial algorithm in -induced-minor-free graphs

-\begin{lemma} Let $G$ be a reduced connected $K_1 + tK_2$-induced-minor-free $n$-vertex graph.
-Let $X \subseteq V(G)$ maximize the size of~a largest component of $G' := G - X$, among those sets $X$ such that $G[X] \simeq tK_2$.
-Then for any $e \in E(G'-N_G(X))$ contained in a connected component $C$ of $G'$, \begin{compactenum} \item $C \setminus e$ is disconnected, and \item each connected component of $C \setminus e$ contains a vertex in $N_G(X)$. \end{compactenum} \end{lemma} \begin{proof} As $G$ is reduced, every vertex of $X$ has degree at least two (in $G$).
+\begin{lemma} Let $G$ be a reduced connected $K_1 + tK_2$-induced-minor-free graph containing $tK_2$ as an induced subgraph.
+Let $X \subseteq V(G)$ maximize the order of~a largest component of $G' := G - X$, among those sets $X$ such that $G[X] \simeq tK_2$.
+Then for any $e \in E(G'-N_G(X))$ contained in a connected component $C$ of $G'$, \begin{enumerate} \item $C \setminus e$ is disconnected, and \item each connected component of $C \setminus e$ contains a vertex in $N_G(X)$. \end{enumerate} \end{lemma} \begin{proof} As $G$ is reduced, every vertex of $X$ has degree at least~2 (in $G$).
 Thus $G'$ cannot be connected, for otherwise, contracting in $G$ the set $V(G')$ to a single vertex would form a~$K_1+tK_2$ induced minor.
 We thus know that $G'$ has at least two connected components.